Southern Ontario gas prices set to take another drop before long weekend

 On Friday, prices at the pumps are slated to fall to $149.9 cents per litre across most of southern Ontario, according to President of Canadians for Affordable Energy Dan McTeague.

-“If markets continue being as pessimistic, say almost as dysfunctional, as they are now we could see $1.46, $1.47 for Sunday,” he told CP24 Thursday morning.
+"If markets continue being as pessimistic, say almost as dysfunctional, as they are now, we could see $1.46, $1.47 for Sunday," he told CP24 on Thursday.

+McTeague later said gas prices will see another drop on Saturday to $147.9 cents per litre.

 Gas prices dropped seven cents overnight on Thursday to $151.9 cents per litre, the lowest since mid-January.